arghasen/SlowdeathAI/Readme.md

 Added skirmisher defense vs archers.
 Game 1: Won in 1 hr 21 mins after defending an archer rush.
 Game 2: Won in 1 hr 53 mins against flush archer rush.

+## v0.9.1
+Small bugfix to research
+Game 1: Won in 1 hr against archer rush.(Britons)
+Game 2: Won in 1hr 15 mins.
+Not much attack from opponent(franks)
+Game 3: *MODERATE Original AI* Won in 1 hr 31 mins.
+No attack by the AI

+# Hard Original AI battles
+We skipped looking to fight the Moderate AI as the timings of playing vs AI on any other difficulty other than Hard is incorrect.
+So we will go on to fight the Original AI in Hard in this section.
+We will also start structuring our AI a bit better.

+Game 1: Lost vs Franks 1 hr 20 mins.
+Game 2: Lost vs Franks 1 hr 30 mins.(We made more vills in dark and feudal age)

+## v0.9.2
+Create One monk for relics, train skrimishers in imperial as well if archers are there.
+Research Wheelborrow a bit earlier.
+Won in 1hr 40 mins.
+(Teutons mirror )